sh1boot/sh1boot.github.io/_drafts/casting-out-bazillions.md

 Those divisibility rules cut the number down to size by eating away the top and the bottom ends with different rules.
 Both rules rely on adding or subtracting a multiple of the divisor and cutting chunks off of the number once they're eliminated.
-However, cutting chunks off the bottom part involves manipulating them to make the unit digit zero and then discarding it by dividing by ten.
+But cutting chunks off the bottom part involves manipulating them to make the unit digit zero and then discarding it by dividing by ten.
 Division by ten corrupts the remainder but it never changes it between zero and nonzero (provided the